macropin/django-googlebot/README.md

     )

 Finally, create a _googlebot_ user.
 This account will be used when Googlebot is automatically logged in.
+If you don't create an account, then one will be created automatically.

 NB If you wish to disable the Google Cache feature, create a _robots.txt_ with _Noarchive_ .
 Eg: